 8. Periodically flush the soil-free growing medium.

 Over time, the soil-free medium will accumulate excess salts and minerals from the water and fertilizers used.
-In LECA, this appears as white mineral buildup on the surface.
-These salts can harm plant roots by interfering with nutrient absorption and creating an unhealthy environment.
+In Leca, this appears as white mineral buildup on the surface.
+These salts can harm plant roots by interfering with nutrient absorption.

-To maintain a healthy growing environment, periodically flush the LECA to remove these excess salts.
-This can be done by running water through the LECA to wash away the buildup.
+To maintain a healthy growing environment for the roots, periodically flush the Leca to remove these excess salts.
+This can be done by running water through the Leca to wash away the buildup.
 We recommend doing this about once a month, though you might be able to extend the interval depending on your specific conditions.

 9. Enjoy a happy houseplant!